 Advancing Cancer Precision Medicine with Community Collaboration

 Precision medicine refers to the use of prevention and treatment strategies that are tailored to the unique features of each individual and their disease.
-In the context of cancer this might involve the identification of specific mutations shown to predict response to a targeted therapy.
-The biomedical literature describing these associations is large and growing rapidly.
-Currently these interpretations exist largely in private or encumbered databases resulting in extensive repetition of effort.
-Realizing precision medicine will require this information to be centralized, debated, and interpreted for application in the clinic.
+In the context of cancer this might involve the identification of specific variants shown to predict response to a targeted therapy.
+The biomedical literature describing associations between genetic variants and clinically relevant outcomes is large and growing rapidly.
+Currently variant interpretations exist largely in private or encumbered databases resulting in extensive repetition of effort.
+Effective precision medicine requires this information to be centralized, debated, and interpreted for application in a clinical setting.
 CIViC is an open access, open source, community-driven web resource for Clinical Interpretation of Variants in Cancer, available online at civicdb.org.
 Our goal is to enable precision medicine by providing an educational forum for dissemination of knowledge and active discussion of the clinical significance of cancer genome alterations.
 For more details and to cite CIViC please refer to the CIViC publication in Nature Genetics.

 How our Collaborative Process is Different

 All content created in CIViC is, and will continue to be, freely available, without restriction with a Public Domain License.
 Anyone can contribute to CIViC by simply registering for an account.
 Users join the community with “Curator” level privileges that allow them to comment or propose additions or revisions on any knowledge in CIViC.
-Proposed additions and revisions are then reviewed by users with “Editor” level privileges before gaining “Accepted” status.
-Submitted content, not yet accepted, should be interpreted/used with caution.
+Proposed additions and revisions are then reviewed by users with “Editor” or “Admin” level privileges before gaining “Accepted” status.
+Content that has been Submitted but not yet Accepted should be interpreted and used with caution.
 Community Curators work together with Editors towards comprehensive and accurate interpretations of the clinical relevance of variants in cancer.

 Contributing to CIViC